-For DRM on download files, Google will support Adobe Content Server 4, the leading open, cross-platform protection solution in the industry with more than 150 publishers and content aggregators using Adobe's technology today.
-Google will require users to link the Adobe DRM software in their books via a one-time authentication per reading system.
+For DRM on download files, Google supports Adobe Content Server 4.
+Google requires users to authenticate their books once per device.
 These devices may then request ACS4-encrypted EPUB or PDF files via a Google-provided API.

-Note that due to technical limitations, large DRM-enabled books (greater than approximately 128 MBs) will not be made available for download.
+Tip: Due to technical limitations, DRM-enabled books larger than 128 MBs can’t be made available for download.